zgilkerson/azure-pipelines-agent/docs/preview/yamldeserialization.md

 When a template is referenced, the caller may pass parameters to the template.
 The parameters are overlaid onto any user defined context in the target file (YAML front matter).
 The overlaid object is used as the mustache context during template deserialization.

-Note, since the parameters are overlaid onto the user defined object, the user defined object may be used to provide default values.
+Default parameter values can be specified in the template's YAML front matter.
+Since the caller-defined parameter values are overlaid on top, any parameters that are not specified will not be overridden.

 TODO: What about the server generated context?
 Should that always be available in the mustache context during template deserialization without the caller explicitly passing it in?
 Should all outer root context?